evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Building-Quickstart.md

     lock box = get:false()

 Locks represent a rather [big topic](../../../Components/Locks.md), but for now that will do what we want.
-This will lock the box so noone can lift it.
+This will lock the box so no one can lift it.
 The exception is superusers, they override all locks and will pick it up anyway.
 Make sure you are quelling your superuser powers and try to get the box now:

     > get box